Equal opportunities in chemistry

 You can find the mission statement in German here ( PDF ) and in English here ( PDF ).

-Dr. Hildegard Nimmesgern, former Sanofi-Aventis, Frankfurt aM
+Dr. Hildegard Nimmesgern, formerly Sanofi-Aventis, Frankfurt am Main

-Katrin Beuthert, Institute of Nanotechnology, KIT, Karlsruhe (2024-2025)
+Katrin Beuthert, Institute for Nanotechnology, KIT, Karlsruhe (2024-2025)

 Dr. Rolf Albach, Covestro, Leverkusen (from 2023)